 The DeltaClimeVT business accelerator program is managed by the Vermont Sustainable Jobs Fund and facilitated by ecosVC.
 The program is centered around the ecosVC Lens of the Market® ACCELERATED curriculum, designed to ensure participating startups produce a well grounded case for their business and are able to articulate a compelling plan for success to investors.

 The program features an extensive online curriculum plus 1-1’s facilitated by ecosVC principals, active engagement with sponsoring Vermont utilities, business mentors, investors and successful venture leaders.
 Startups must have at least two senior members of their team actively participate in all aspects of the program.
 The program includes four intensive online sessions (each 2-4 days in duration), weekly assignments and bi-weekly webinars as well as frequent 1:1 engagement with program leaders and mentors.
-Active engagement and peer-mentoring by participants is an essential part of the program and a final prize of $25,000 will be provided to a peer-selected company.
-In prior programs, over half of participating companies have been selected by Vermont utilities and other sponsors to conduct product pilots after the end of the program.
+Active engagement and peer-mentoring by participants is an essential part of the program and a final prize of $25,000 was provided to a peer-selected company.
 The DeltaClimeVT program managers work to ensure that startups in the cohort are non-competitive.
-Eight startups are expected to be selected.

 Andluca Technologies, a Princeton University spin-out, has developed UV-solar-powered smart glass for improving the energy efficiency of buildings.
 Andluca’s patented technologies can reduce building energy use by up to 40% while significantly enhancing occupant comfort and productivity.
 Unlike available wired smart glass products – which require major renovation and installation by an electrician – Andluca’s wireless smart glass can be installed quickly and non-disruptively.
 Andluca was established in 2017 following over 12 years of research on light-responsive materials and films by Professor Lynn Loo and her team at the Organic and Polymer Electronics Laboratory at Princeton University. andluca.com New Jersey